groonga/groonga/doc/source/reference/commands/select.rst

 ``query``
 """""""""

-It specifies the query text.
+Specifies the query text.
 Normally, it is used for fulltext search with ``match_columns`` parameter. ``query`` parameter is designed for a fulltext search form in a Web page.
 A query text should be formatted in :doc:`/reference/grn_expr/query_syntax`.
 The syntax is similar to common search